 DLEC mobilizes lasting communities at national and global levels in collaboration with GFRAS and others to advocate for scaling proven approaches to catalyze change in EAS.
 We convene a global CoP and collaborate with several country-led EAS communities such as the Uganda Forum for Agriculture Advisory Services (UFAAS) and the Bangladesh Agriculture Extension Network (BAEN).
 Results from the DLEC engagements are used as a catalyst to advocate for change and contribute to current or future extension programs implemented by our community members.
 DLEC is also collaborating with multiple donors to lead the development of a common framework for extension metrics.

-To learn more about DLEC and how you can get involved, contact Dr Kristin Davis, Project Co-Director at firstname.lastname@example.org or Ms Karin Lion, Project Co-Director at email@example.com.
+To learn more about DLEC and how you can get involved, contact Dr Kristin Davis, Project Co-Director at firstname.lastname@example.org or Ms Shreya Agarwal, Director - Strategy, Digital Green at email@example.com.
 For more information on accessing this LWA, contact DLEC’s AOR, Mr John Peters firstname.lastname@example.org.